R4cc/Feedster/README.md

 Make sure that "Web Socket support" is enabled for this specific container.
 This is because Blazor Server communicates with a SignalR connection.

 ### Docker Run Command Example
-In the below command, the application will be accessible at http://localhost:30080 on the host and the files including the database for all the articles would be stored in /your/path/data/ folder.
+In the below command, the application will be accessible at http://localhost:8080 on the host and the files including the database for all the articles would be stored in /your/path/data/ folder.
 ```
 docker run -d \
     --restart unless-stopped \
-    -p 30080:8080 \
+    -p 8080:8080 \
     -v  /your/path:/app/data \
     -v  /your/path:/app/images \
     index.docker.io/nl2109/feedster:latest
 ```

 ### Docker Compose Example
-In the below docker-compose.yml example, the application will be accessible at http://localhost:30080 on the host and the files including the database for all the articles would be stored in /your/path/data/ folder.
+In the below docker-compose.yml example, the application will be accessible at http://localhost:8080 on the host and the files including the database for all the articles would be stored in /your/path/data/ folder.
 ```
-version: '3.9'
 services:
     feedster:
         image: index.docker.io/nl2109/feedster:latest